poproar/Barnabas-Instructors-Guide/ngss/index.md

 Objective of the challenge: For ALL teams to knock the cup placed 8" away from the robot off the edge of the table
 Setting of norms for collaboration within the team and with other teams

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: build a robot out of recycled materials
-Review the four parts of a robot and how it relates to the human body
-Introduce the parts that will be used today to build the robot (items in the bag, Arduino board/controller, battery,   servo motor)
-Demonstrate and explain the movement of a servo motor.
-Ask the students: What are the possible functions of a servo   motor?
-Of what is the servo motor capable?
-Demonstrate the Arduino board and explain the code that has been written/programmed to direct the movement
-Rules of the challenge:
-There is only one Arduino board, one plastic cup, and one ruler for every 3-4 groups to test their robot’s functionality
-Each group has different additional materials in their supply bag
-Items can be shared amongst groups
-Go over norms for collaboration
-Separate students into multiple groups of 3-4 students and provide each group with a bag
-Give 5 minutes for groups to look over their materials and create individual designs
-Give students 20 minutes to work within their groups to design and create a robot
-Gather all robots at a common place to showcase each group’s completed robot
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Understanding 180 degrees of movement
 Reading a ruler to 8" (not centimeters)